 Texas A&M University

-For the past 6 years, the Texas A&M Math Department has sponsored a Summer Educational Enrichment in Math (SEE-Math) Program for middle school students entering the 6th, 7th or 8th grade under the direction of Dr. Yasskin.
+Since 2002, the Texas A&M Math Department has sponsored a Summer Educational Enrichment in Math (SEE-Math) Program for gifted middle school students entering the 6th, 7th or 8th grade under the direction of Philip Yasskin and David Manuel.

-An effort is made to accept a few students from each of the Brazos Valley schools plus home schoolers.
+An effort is made to accept a few students from each of the Brazos Valley schools plus home schoolers plus a few from out of town.
 Parents must provide transportation each day.
-There are no over night accomodations, although several students who are not in commuting distance have attended by staying with older siblings who are students at Texas A&M or with other relatives.
+While there is no supervised over night accomodations, several students who are not in commuting distance have attended by staying with relatives in Bryan/College Station or with a parent in University dormitories.

-Each year, the instruction has been provided by 8 to 15 faculty with the help of 3 to 7 grad students and 1 to 9 undergrad students.
-In the last three years 7 or 8 former participants, now in high school, have returned as junior counselor.
-One year, a middle school teacher also helped.
-For the last three years, we have had help from several grad students who work for the NSF GK-12 program run by Larry Johnson at Texas A&M.
+Each year, the instruction has been provided by 8 to 15 faculty with the help of 3 to 7 grad students and 1 to 13 undergrad or high school students.
+Many years 7 or 8 former participants, now in high school or college, have returned as counselors.
+Several years, a middle school teacher also helped.

 The program runs Monday through Friday for 2 weeks for 4 hours per day.
 Each day is divided into a first 70 minute class, a 30 minute "break time", a second 70 minute class and a 55 minute elective time where students can choose to work on their computer projects or go to a math games activity.
 The students are divided into 3 groups of 15 to 18 kids roughly according to grade to attend their classes.
 Each instructor teaches 1 or 2 classes, once for each age group.
 Each group is assigned an undergrad or grad counselor and a junior counselor who meet them when they arrive, escort them from class to class, assist the instructor during the class and supervise their dismissal.